Quincy Avery tutors some of football’s best Black quarterbacks. He wants them to have a voice.

 Avery, 34, begged those coaches to stand beside their players as they protested police brutality, to “humanize” those players for the police, to be a part of change.
 “Use that power now,” he urged.

-It was a personal plea, but it also was something more: a message to the quarterbacks he has mentored as a private coach, like Washington’s Dwayne Haskins, Houston’s Deshaun Watson, Pittsburgh’s Josh Dobbs, Las Vegas’s DeShone Kizer and Ohio State’s Heisman Trophy candidate Justin Fields.
+It was a personal plea, but it also was something more: a message to the quarterbacks he has mentored as a private coach, such as Washington’s Dwayne Haskins, Houston’s Deshaun Watson, Pittsburgh’s Joshua Dobbs, free agent DeShone Kizer and Ohio State Heisman Trophy candidate Justin Fields.
 As Black men playing the most important position in America’s most popular game, Avery says, they have a power that few possess.
 If America is really going to have a racial awakening, they are the ones who will have to help lead it.

 Ten NFL teams opened this season with Black starting quarterbacks, including the last two league MVPs: Kansas City’s Patrick Mahomes and Baltimore’s Lamar Jackson.
-They are becoming “a force in the league,” Avery says, and he believes they have a voice that should shout not just across football fields, but the rest of the country.
+They are becoming “a force in the league,” Avery says, and he believes they have voices that should shout across not just football fields but the country.
 They are quarterbacks, after all, and quarterbacks draw attention like few others in professional sports.
 He wants them to realize they must be about more than strong arms and reading defenses.

 “To me, this is important,” he says.
 “I am helping to shape the dynamic of the Black quarterback.
 I want them to understand the platform and say what is right.
 This group getting into the NFL and the next one is going to understand it more.”